 562 Dirksen Senate Office Building

-Chairman Nelson, Ranking Member Collins, and distinguished members of the Committee:
+Chairman Collins, Ranking Member McCaskill, and distinguished members of the Committee:

-On behalf of Secretary Napolitano and Director Morton, thank you for the opportunity to appear before you today to discuss the efforts of U.S. Immigration and Customs Enforcement (ICE) to combat cross-border financial crimes such as telemarketing fraud.
+On behalf of Secretary Johnson and Director Saldaña, thank you for the opportunity to appear before you today to discuss the efforts of U.S. Immigration and Customs Enforcement (ICE) to combat cross-border financial crimes such as consumer fraud scams.

-Telemarketing fraud schemes—including bogus lottery and sweepstake schemes, phony investment pitches and business opportunities, tax fraud schemes, and others—have grown increasingly sophisticated and international in scope.
-According to the U.S. Federal Trade Commission, consumers lose hundreds of millions of dollars annually to cross-border financial crimes such as telemarketing fraud, and in many cases the loss totals the victims’ entire life savings.
+There are many fraud schemes such as tax fraud schemes, bogus lottery and sweepstake schemes, phony investment pitches and business opportunities, and others which are growing increasingly sophisticated and international in scope.
+According to the U.S. Federal Trade Commission in March 2013, consumers lose hundreds of millions of dollars annually to cross-border financial crimes such as telemarketing fraud.
+Sadly, in many cases the loss represents the victims’ entire life savings.

 One of the most common types of telemarketing fraud is the lottery or sweepstakes scam.
 These schemes typically involve fraudulent telemarketers identifying themselves as a lawyer, customs official, or lottery company representative to a potential victim.
 In a typical fraud scenario, potential victims are led to believe that they have won an international multimillion-dollar sweepstakes.
 The scammers tell the victims that in order to receive their winnings, the victim will need to pay an advance fee.
 This fee is usually described as a tax, insurance payment or customs duty that must be paid to release the winnings.
 The victims are instructed to send the funds via mail, courier, or wire transfer.
 The winnings are invariably non-existent and the scammers steal the victims’ money.

-Most of these scammers are articulate and will often involve a variety of partners to defraud the victim over the course of a period of time, a strategy that serves to increase the complexity of the matter and leads to greater credibility to the scheme.
+Most of these scammers are articulate and can often involve a variety of partners to defraud the victim over the course of a period of time, a strategy that serves to increase the complexity of the matter and leads to greater credibility to the scheme.
 Scammers have also been known to repeatedly bombard their victims with non-stop calls, even employing verbal abuse to coerce victims to comply.
-Intimidated, confused and exhausted, victims yield to the telemarketer’s demands.
-Some victims have reported threats made by the perpetrators against their lives or the lives of their family if the victim refuses to continue sending money.
-Victims may be told that any cooperation with law enforcement will result in death or injury to them or their family members, which often leads to these schemes going unreported.
+Intimidated, confused and exhausted, victims yield to the scammer’s demands.

-I would be pleased to answer any questions at this time.
+I would be pleased to address any questions you have at this time.